dotnet/docs-maui/docs/mac-catalyst/deployment/publish-outside-app-store.md

 ### Create a provisioning profile

-Once the App ID has been created and configured, you should create a distribution provisioning profile.
+Once the App ID has been created, you should create a distribution provisioning profile.
 This profile enables the app to be digitally signed for release so that it can be installed on Macs.

 To create a provisioning profile for distribution outside the Mac App Store: